qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 Then you will have `1 * 10 * 2 = 20` total physical shards in the collection.

+Physical shards require a large amount of resources, so make sure your custom sharding key has a low cardinality.

 To specify the shard for each point, you need to provide the `shard_key` field in the upsert request:

 ```http